 Bottom line, we’re teaching you how to automate so you’ll use your time wisely, allowing you to only focus on what’s necessary with your social media marketing.

-There’s no point in developing a social media automation strategy if you don’t first review what you’re actually doing online and whether you’re reaching the right audience.
-You don’t want to be wasting your time, using the wrong channels do you?
+There’s no point in developing a social media automation strategy if you don’t review what you’re doing online and whether you’re reaching the right audience.
+You don’t want to be wasting your time, using the wrong channels, do you?

 It might be that you’ve never even considered your audience – hey, running a business requires a lot of hard work and energy, so don’t beat yourself up if you’ve not yet had chance to address this important aspect of your marketing.